RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Sponsors get involved with user groups for two main reasons: To recruit developers, or to market products to developers.
 Everybody wins when sponsors get involved with user groups, financially or otherwise.

 ###Vet Speakers
-Members of ChicagoRuby trust the organizers to deliver quality every month.
+Members of ChicagoRuby trust the organizers to deliver quality events every month.
 I dropped the ball one month when I failed to properly vet a speaker.
 After that meeting, organizer [Dave Giunta](https://twitter.com/dgiunta) wrote the first draft of the ChicagoRuby [speaker guidelines](http://www.chicagoruby.org/about/speaker-guidelines/).
 We've word-smithed the guidelines over the years, but the most important parts were created by Dave.

 ###Maintain Focus, and Explore New Areas
 Focus can lead to excellence, but if we focus too intensely we might mix